transcriptionpro/wuc-new/_posts/2014-10-25-first-bitcoin-felon.md

 </p><p>

 <strong>Charlie Shrem:</strong>  It’s just that’s it.
-Like we don’t have a money transmitter license and we tried very hard to get one over the years and we were very friendly with the government.
+Like we don’t have a money <a href="/bitcoin-legal-issues/">transmitter license</a>
+ and we tried very hard to get one over the years and we were very friendly with the government.
 But, at the end of the day I am guilty of that crime.
 We didn’t have a license and the law says you need to have a license in every state.

 </p><p>